 6. Mind your walking hours

 If you have a dog, walk and exercise your pup only in the early morning and late evening.
+When is it too hot to walk a dog?
 Never do it in the middle of the day.
 When outside, take breaks in the shade and have water available.

 7. Keep your dog's paws cool